 Making dietary and lifestyle changes, including incorporating fiber-rich foods, staying physically active, and establishing a regular bathroom routine, can significantly reduce the likelihood of constipation and lower back pain.

+In some cases, over-the-counter medications may be necessary for immediate relief.
 However, it’s important to use these medications cautiously and seek medical advice if the symptoms persist or worsen.

 Remember to seek medical attention if your symptoms are severe, prolonged, or accompanied by concerning signs such as blood in the stool or unexplained weight loss.